 - 2. Bring the milk, cream, and the finely ground nuts almost but not quite to a boil in a medium saucepan over medium-high heat.
-Watch this closely, as it can foam up– and over–the pot in the time it takes you to grab a potholder.
+Watch this closely, as it can foam up– and over–the pot in seemingly no time.
 Remove the pan from the heat and stir in the vanilla and salt.
 Pour the pistachio milk mixture into a bowl and place this bowl in another larger bowl filled halfway with ice and water.
-Stir the pistachio milk mixture until cool.
-Cover the bowl with plastic wrap and refrigerate overnight.
-(The lackadaisical among us can simply slide the pan off the heat and let it cool.
-Then cover the pan with plastic wrap and place it in the fridge.)
+Let it cool.
+Cover with plastic wrap and refrigerate overnight.

 - 3. The next day, strain the pistachio milk mixture into another saucepan, pressing hard on the ground nuts with the back of a spoon.
 Discard the soggy nuts.
-You’ll have about 2 cups of wickedly pistachio-flavored creamy milk.
-Resist the urge to sip it.
 Heat the milk over low heat until very warm.
 Again, don’t let it boil.

 - 4. Meanwhile, in the bowl of a stand mixer (or using a bowl and one of those handy dandy hand mixers like my godmother used to use), beat the egg yolks and sugar with the whisk attachment until thick and pale, 3 or 4 minutes.

 - 5. Carry the bowl over to the stove and pour just a little of the warm pistachio milk mixture into the whipped egg yolk mixture and stir to combine.
-Slowly, slowly add the rest of the whipped egg yolk mixture to the pan, stirring constantly with a wooden spoon, until the mixture registers 175° to 180°F (80° to 82°C) on an instant-read thermometer or until the custard that forms thickly coats the back of your spoon and doesn’t drip when you swipe your finger across it.
+Slowly, slowly add the rest of the whipped egg yolk mixture to the pan, stirring constantly with a wooden spoon, until the mixture registers 175° to 180°F (80° to 82°C) on an instant-read thermometer or until the custard that forms thickly coats the back of your spoon.

 - 7. Churn the gelato according to the manufacturer’s instructions.
-Sprinkle the reserved coarsely ground pistachios during the last few minutes of processing, when the gelato starts making those mesmerizing waves as it goes round and round and round.
-(Those waves are how I know that the gelato ready.)
+Toss in the coarsely ground pistachios during the last few minutes of processing, when the gelato starts to swell and make those mesmerizing waves as it goes round and round and round.
+Those are how you know the gelato is ready.
 Scoop the gelato into a plastic container, cover, and freeze until solid.
-I bought these cool pint-size ice cream containers, just like the ones they use in ice cream parlors.
-I like to personalize them with my guests names and carry them aloft on a tray to the table.
-They get a kick out of it–and, to be honest, I do, too.
+And then try not to consume it all in a single sitting.